 My research interests center on understanding how animals make complex social decisions.
 This includes how animals communicate with each other, how an animal’s physiology influences sensory processing, and the neural circuitry involved in behavioral output.
-In the O’Connell lab, I plan to use integrative methods to examine how tadpoles use social information to make decisions about affiliation and aggression.
+I am currently a postdoctoral scholar in the Lab of Organismal Biology (Lauren O’Connell) at Stanford.

 I just started my postdoc at Stanford, so check back frequently for updates about new science adventures!

 Summer 2020: A bunch of PhD papers came out - check out the publications tab for details!

 Feb.
 2020: Awarded LSU Distinguished Dissertation Award in STEM.

 Jan.
 2020: Started a postdoc in Lauren O'Connell's lab at Stanford University!